skx/dotfiles/.emacs.d/init.md

     (setq org-src-tab-acts-natively t)
     (setq org-src-fontify-natively t)

+    ;; Header searches can match on substrings.
+    (setq org-link-search-must-match-exact-headline nil)

+    ;; Tags on items should be sorted alphabetically:
+    (setq org-tags-sort-function 'org-string-collate-lessp)

     ;; Instead of showing ".." after folded-areas show the symbol.
     (setq org-ellipsis " ▼")